 5 Discussion

-5.1 Isotopic lapse rates strongly controlled by elevation and water sources
+5.1 δ18O and δD lapse rates are strongly controlled by elevation and water sources

-Through targeted sampling in a low- and high-elevation watershed replicated across the pre- and post-monsoon seasons, our study indicates nonlinear trends in δ18O and δD stable isotope lapse rates that are strongly controlled by elevation and seasonal moisture source.
+Through targeted sampling in a low- and high-elevation watershed replicated across the pre- and post-monsoon seasons, our study indicates nonlinear trends in δ18O and δD stable isotope lapse rates of river samples that are strongly controlled by elevation and mixing of source waters (i.e. snowmelt, glacial melt, and groundwater).
+The seasonal transition from WWD-sourced snowmelt to ISM-sourced rainfall as a significant contributor to river discharge likely controls variation in the δ18O and δD lapse rates across seasons.
 Given the terrain of the region, samples collected in the Barun Khola encompassed a nearly 4-km vertical range over a 33-km horizontal path while Sabha Khola samples covered a 1.2-km elevation rise within a 25-km path.
 This dense sampling approach minimizes the influence of variables other than elevation.
-That said, when we compare the pre- and post-monsoon data, there is evidence that seasonal variation in moisture source strongly influences stable isotope lapse rates.
-The weakening stable isotope lapse rate from the pre- to post-monsoon season in the Barun Khola is driven by decreased variability and depletion of δ18O and δD values from samples draining from basins with mean elevations between 4000 m and 5000 m (Fig. 2).
-These catchments are dominated by WWD snowpack in the spring and transition to ISM-sourced water in the fall after most or all snowpack has melted (Smith and Bookhagen, 2018).
-Glacier melt-dominated samples, which do not undergo a significant moisture source change, exhibit less variance from the pre- to post-monsoon seasons.
-In the lower-elevation sites, the stable isotope lapse rates increase from the pre- to post-monsoon season, which may reflect a transition from subsurface flow that underwent evaporation-driven fractionation in the pre-monsoon season to recent elevation-controlled ISM rainfall inputs in the post-monsoon season.
+That said, when we compare the pre- and post-monsoon data, there is evidence that seasonal variation in source waters strongly influences stable isotope lapse rates.
+River water δ18O and δD values represent an integrated signal of contributing sub-drainages and tributaries, which are sourced from snowmelt, glacial melt, and groundwater.
+The weakening oxygen and hydrogen isotope lapse rates from the pre- to post-monsoon season in the Barun Khola are similar to the weakening signal and depletion of δ18O and δD values in the glacier and snowmelt-sourced samples (Figs. 2 and 3).
+This transition in δ18O and δD values as well as the isotope-altitude relationship, likely reflects a shift in the relative contributions of snowmelt and glacial melt to river discharge in the Barun Khola as well as a broader shift from WWD-sourced snowpack in the spring to ISM-sourced water in the fall after most or all snowpack has melted (Smith and Bookhagen, 2018).
+In the lower-elevation sites, the δ18O and δD lapse rates increase from the pre- to post-monsoon season, which may reflect a transition from deeper subsurface flow that underwent evaporation-driven fractionation in the pre-monsoon season to recent elevation-controlled ISM rainfall inputs in the post-monsoon season.
+This transition is reflected in the δ18O and δD lapse rates of the two types of groundwater samples.
+Samples collected from groundwater wells/springs have less variation across seasons compared to samples from groundwater-fed surface water tributaries, which likely reflect recent ISM rainfall.
+Our results validate the “catchment effect” described in Dutton et al., (2005) and fill a gap highlighted in article to investigate the potential non-linearity of δ18O and δD lapse rates at high elevations.